 These are all the vegetables (and feta) that I used in the salad.
 Two cucumbers, one green bell pepper, 4 Roma tomatoes, 1/2 small red onion, about 1/4 bunch parsley, and 2 oz. feta.
 Peel the cucumber if you like.
 Dice the cucumber, bell pepper, and Roma tomatoes.
 Slice the red onion VERY thinly.
 Pull the parsley leaves from the stems, then roughly chop them.
 Crumble the feta.
 To take the bite off the red onions, make sure to slice them very thinly and you can soak them in ice water for 5-10 minutes before adding them to the salad.

-I just wanted to show you how I chop my cucumbers.
-I like to chop them into a chunky dice for this salad because it helps them hold up a little better in the refrigerator.
-I like to peel stripes into the skin first because it gives them a cool visual effect once chopped.
-I then cut them into about 1/2-inch wide rounds, and cut each round into quarters.
+This is how I chop my cucumbers.
+A chunky dice is nice for this salad because it helps them hold up a little better in the refrigerator.
+Peeling stripes into the skin first gives them a cool visual effect once chopped.
+Then cut the cucumbers into about 1/2-inch wide rounds, and cut each round into quarters.
 That gives me nice chunky pieces of cucumber.

 Place your cucumbers (those are on the bottom), bell pepper, tomato, red onion, parsley, and feta in a large bowl.